İbrahim Şinasi: Politics

+While being a patriot and populist per his incliment towards the regular people's language, Şinasi was also a romantic and internationalist.
+He declared, in his writing, that "my nation is humankind, and my motherland is the earth" (ملتم نوع بشر در وطنم روی زمین).
+As it was noted by Ahmet Hamdi Tanpınar, this line was inspired from Victor Hugo's Les Burgraves' closing remarks: "... to have the world as its motherland and humanity as its nation" (... avoir pour patrie le monde et pour nation l'humanité.).

 Language

 Şinasi's major contributions to reform and to Ottoman and Turkish culture were the result of his use of language.
 Prior to Şinasi, Namık Kemal, and Ziya Pasha, Ottoman writing was largely split into elite literature and folk literature.
 The writing of the elites was almost exclusively poetry (divan şiiri) of a strict form, meter, and rhyme.
 It was written strictly in the Ottoman Turkish language, which incorporated vocabulary words from Arabic and Persian that were beyond the understanding of the common people (who spoke "vulgar Turkish" (kaba Türkçe), which more resembled Modern Turkish); it emphasized artistic excellence over communication.
 The elites wrote for each other, rather than for the general public.
 Both elite and folk literature incorporated elements of the Islamic tradition, but popular writing drew heavily on the Central Asian roots of the Ottomans.
 It employed both verse and prose, but members of the elite did not take it seriously.

 Şinasi altered the paradigm of writing within the Ottoman Empire by simplifying the language, intentionally engaging directly with an increasingly literate public, and introducing new, more European, genres to the masses.
 He attempted to forge a pure Turkish (öz Türkçe), through the elimination of words borrowed from other languages in order to make the content and style of his work more appealing and easier to comprehend.
 At the time of his death, Şinasi was working on a large-scale Turkish dictionary in order to help formalize the language.
 He also simplified the Arabic-based Ottoman Turkish script, combining the nashk and kufi calligraphy, but he "only succeeded in reducing the more than five hundred signs used since Muteferrika first cut his type to 112.".